 - You spot problem areas before you begin.
 It is easy to write yourself and your characters into impossible situations.
 It might be fun, but you may have to scrap an entire book and begin again if you can’t write yourself out of it.

 - It improves creativity.
 By thinking everything through and planning your story you’re stimulating the creative process.
 Even if you write the first draft without referring to your outline, you will have a head start with your story.
 You will also be able to thread ideas through the story and to foreshadow more effectively.
 You can’t foreshadow if you don’t know what is going to happen next.

-- You can develop compelling characters with clear story goals.
+- You develop compelling characters with clear story goals.
 This allows you to imagine how your character will develop over the course of the story.
-Because you know what happens, his or her arc will never be out of step with the rest of the manuscript.
+Because you know what happens, their arc will never be out of step with the rest of the manuscript.